-- Summer term registration: All summer course requirements are due within ten days of completing your institute and, in any case, by August 21, 2016, for summer credit. - Fall term registration: Fall registrants must submit your work by December 16, 2016.
+- Summer term registration: N/A

+- Fall term registration: Fall registrants must submit your work by December 16, 2016.

 Note on Communicating with Instructor:

 To contact me, email glinstitute@adams.edu.
 Email correspondence ensures a timely response and an accurate record of interactions between summer seminar participants and the instructor of record.
 Be sure to list glinstitute@adams.edu in your accepted emails if you have any filters set.
 Plagiarism: Misrepresenting someone else's work as your own is not acceptable and will result in a zero for the course.
 Note that this is the standard and required disclaimer.
+Course Rubrics: